krishels/thailand_trip_2025/README.md

 # Thailand Trip 2026 - Interactive Trip Planner

-A beautiful, interactive website to plan and share our optimized Thailand adventure!
+A beautiful, interactive website to plan and share our Thailand adventure!

 ## Live Website